 Where was surrealism born?

-Even surrealism like cinema and most of the avant-gardes of the twentieth century was born in Paris.
+Surrealism was also an avant-garde movement for the development of the history of films.
+Like the cinema of the Lumiere brothers and most of the avant-gardes of the twentieth century was born in Paris.
 As the New York of the new world developed like Fritz Lang’s Metropolis spaceship chasing the economic success of the American Dream, Paris, the city of lights, continued to be the world capital of art and the avant-garde movements that changed the history of the 20th century.
 The city of lights was the meeting place for surrealist artists identified to change the state of things, fighting against tradition and dominant thought.
 Crazy and visionary men looking to carry out radical cultural projects and battles.
 Surrealist art was one of their most powerful weapons.

 The poet André Breton who sought to channel the creative but destructive energy of Dadaism was the main theorist and inspirer of surrealism.
 The Dadaist rebellion and transgression had become over time an end in itself and self-destructive.
 André Breton and the first exponents of surrealism understood that it was possible to take the best of it and channel it into a creative and positive energy.
 Surrealist art had to be something constructive and the surrealist artists did not want to give in to nihilism and rebellion as an end in itself.